Kremzeeq/fruit_app_project/README.md

 export FRUIT_APP_DB_PASSWORD=fruit123
 ```

-2. Now let's export the FLASK_ENV variable for production:
+2. Now let's export the FLASK_ENV variable for production.
+Also, let's set UPDATE_FRUIT_AND_FACTS to true
+so the the database is updated with information on fruits and facts as required by the front-end. :

 ```
 export FLASK_ENV=production
+export UPDATE_FRUIT_AND_FACTS=True
 ```

 2. In the AWS EC2 console, select the fruit_app instance and